lucky-sideburn/sfcomet/README.md

-# Sfcomet - Ransomware fencing system
+# SFComet - Ransomware fencing system

 ## Description

-Sfcomet deploy file sentinels across systems.
-If any of them changes, start custom fencing mechanism.
+SFComet deploy file sentinels and ransomware remediation agent across target systems.

+If any sentinel files of change, the agent starts fencing mechanism.

 ![Alt text](./logos/logo.png)

+## Ansible Roles and Playbook

+Playbooks and roles do the following things:

+1. Install and configure Grafana, Prometheus and Vault via Ansible to the OORT Panel server
+2. Build and deploy SFComet Agent

 ## Agent

-Sfcomet agent is written in Golang.
+SFComet agent is written in Golang.
 Below the most important things that agent does.

 * Reads the association between nodes and path to be observed from Hashicorp Vault.
 * Checks if the checksum of the deployed files match with the one stored on Hashicorp Vault.
 * The agent starts the fencing mechanism defined on Hashicorp Vault if checksums mismatch.

 ## OORT Panel

+The OORTPanel Box does the following things:

+1. Run Grafana, Prometheus and Vault through Podman
+2. Build server for the SFComet Agent

-The oort panel is composed by multiple tool: Grafana, Prometheus and Hashicorp Vault
+The OORT panel is composed by multiple tool: Grafana, Prometheus and Hashicorp Vault

 * (Ansible) Define the association between node name and observed path (Vault folder comets/<node_name>)